 If anything, their license is expanded.
 They may not only shoot first and ask questions later – they may just shoot.

 We, on the other hand, are subjected to abusive harangues about what we might do with the guns we haven’t used to shoot anyone with.
 Threatened with new restrictions and prohibitions for things we haven’t done.
+Unique type of service from the range of their latest sales.

 When an armed government worker literally murders someone – viz, the horrific case of Daniel Shaver, who was murdered in the coldest of blood about two years ago by an armed government worker named Mitch Brailsford in the hallway of a hotel in Mesa, AZ while crawling on the floor and pleading for his life – an understanding prosecutor finds some excuse not to prosecute or a worshipful jury finds some benefit-of-the-doubt which would never be extended to a freelancer in the same circumstances.